Q: How is your school accredited?

 Q: What is an average class size?

 A: While each class may vary, our goal remains to offer a student to teacher ratio that fosters students' success.
 In JK and K, there is a 9:1 student:teacher ratio and upper school Advanced Placement and honors classes may have as few as five students.
-All JK-grade 2 and grades 4 and 5 classes have both a full-time teacher and a teacher’s assistant.
-Classes in grade 3 share two teacher’s assistants among the three classes.
+All JK through grade 5 classes have both a full-time teacher and a teacher’s assistant.

 Q: Tell me about your faculty.

 A: The faculty of Charlotte Christian School participates in professional development education on a regular and recurring basis enabling them to remain lifelong learners.
-We are proud that 41% of our teachers have advanced degrees (master’s or Ph.D.) and an average of 14 years tenure.
+We are proud that 52% of our faculty have or are working toward advanced degrees (master’s or Ph.D.) and an average of 14 years tenure.

 Q: Is there diversity on campus?